natehn/blog/content/follow/index.md

 Either way, I recommend setting the time interval to at least a few days.
 Don't make a computer use a bunch of energy checking a website every hour just for my sake.

+## Following on Github

+To follow every little change to the site, feel free to follow on Github. ([Click here to see the latest content updates.](https://github.com/natehn/blog/tree/master/content/posts)) The problem with this method is that it also updates you whenever I fix a typo or make a small change to the site's design.

 ## Following the Blog

-Thanks for putting in the effort to keep up with this site!
+No matter which method you choose, thank you for putting in the effort to keep up with this site!
 Hopefully, the process has been carefree - feel free to [reach out](mailto:nathan@omg.lol) if you have any questions.
 Otherwise, you can just plan on hearing from me soon. <3